 3.3.
-Experimental Results On the Barley Genome
+Experimental results on the barley genome

-The second dataset is related to the barley (Hordeum vulgare) project currently in progress at UC Riverside.
-The Barley BAC library used is a Morex library covering 6.3 genome equivalents 15.
-Selected BACs from the BAC library were fingerprinted using a techniques that employs four different restriction enzymes, called high information content fingerprinting 6.
+The second dataset is related to the barley (Hordeum vulgare) project in progress (details to be described elsewhere).
+The Barley BAC library used is a Morex library covering 6.3 genome equivalents.
+6 Selected BAC clones from the BAC library were fingerprinted using a technique that employs four different restriction enzymes, called high-information-content fingerprinting (performed by Ming Cheng Luo, University of California, Davis, CA).
 The physical map was constructed using FPC.
-The total number of BACs that were successfully fingerprinted and that were present in the physical map is 43,094.
-Among the set of BACs present in the physical map, about 20 have been fully sequenced.
-They will be used for validation of our algorithm.
+The total number of BAC clones that were successfully fingerprinted and that were present in the physical map is 43,094.
+Among the set of BAC clones present in the physical map, about 20 have been fully sequenced; they will be used for validation of our algorithm.
 The Barley unigenes were obtained by assembling the ESTs downloaded from the NCBI EST database.
 The unigene assembly contains in total 26,743 contigs and 27,121 singletons.

 About a dozen research groups around the world contributed hybridization data.
 Each group designed probes for certain genes of interest and performed the hybridization experiments.
 Since those efforts were not centrally coordinated, the probe design and the pool design were completely ad hoc.
-The length of probe ranges from 36 nucleotides to a few hundreds bases.
-The number of unigenes that each pool represents also ranges from one to a few hundreds.
-We collected the data, and we transformed it into a list of constraints that we processed first with the basic deconvolution.
+The length of probe ranges from 36 nucleotides to a few hundred bases.
+The number of unigenes that each pool represents also ranges from one to a few hundred.
+We collected the data and transformed it into a list of constraints that we processed first with the basic deconvolution.

 Recall that if we obtain an exact pair, the assignment is immediate.
-But if a constraint is non-exact, we cannot conclude much even if the size of $\mathbb{O}{b,\mathbf{p}}$ is very small.
-However, intuitively those constraints for which $|\mathbb{O}{b,\mathbf{p}}|$ is small are the most informative.
+But if a constraint is nonexact, we cannot conclude much even if the size of $\mathbb{O}{b,\mathbf{p}}$ is very small.
+However, intuitively, those constraints for which $|\mathbb{O}{b,\mathbf{p}}|$ is small are the most informative.

-In an attempt to filter out the noise and isolate the informative constraints we selected only those for which $|\mathbb{O}{b,\mathbf{p}}| \leq 50$.
-In total 14,796 constraints were chosen.
-Then, we focused only on the 5,327 BACs and the 2,263 unigenes that were involved in this selected set of constraints.
-We then used our MC-SPCA method on this reduced set (along with the barley physical map produced by FPC) and we obtained 9,587 assignments.
-We cross-referenced these assignments to the small set of sequenced BACs and we determined that six of them were in common to the 5,327 BACs we selected.
-Our algorithm assigned eight unigenes to those 6 BACs, and six of them turned out to be correct by matching them to the sequences of 20 known BACs.
+In an attempt to filter out the noise and isolate the informative constraints, we selected only those for which $|\mathbb{O}{b,\mathbf{p}}| \leq 50$ .
+In total, 14,796 constraints were chosen.
+Then, we focused only on the 5,327 BAC clones and 2,263 unigenes that were involved in this selected set of constraints.
+We then used our MCSPCA method on this reduced set (along with the barley physical map produced by FPC) and obtained 9,587 assignments.
+We cross-referenced these assignments to the small set of sequenced BAC clones, and determined that six of them were in common to the 5,327 BAC clones we selected.
+Our algorithm assigned eight unigenes to those 6 BAC clones, and six of them turned out to be correct by matching them to the sequences of 20 known BAC clones.

-4. CONCLUSIONS
+4. Conclusion